Deep-MI/FastSurfer/doc/overview/INSTALL.md

 Make sure you use this bash and not the older one provided with MacOS!

 #### 2. Python
 Create a python environment, activate it, and upgrade pip.
-Here we use pip, but you should also be able to use [conda](#2-conda--for-python-):
+Here we use pip, but you should also be able to use conda for python:

 ```sh
 python3 -m venv $HOME/python-envs/fastsurfer